 Slaughterhouse (Liverpool) and many, many more …

-I am also asked to go on the radio a lot to say amusing things, and have been heard on Loose Ends, BBC GMR Live Election Coverage, Late Night Currie, Steven Nolan, Phil Williams, Richard Bacon, Anita Anand (all Five Live), Spanking New (Radio 7), Michelle Around Midnight (guest and co-presenter, BBC GMR), The Allan Beswick Show (guest presenter, BBC GMR) The Fred MacAulay Show (BBC Radio Scotland) Justin Moorehouse (Key 103) and have had a number of stints presenting The 7th Dimension on BBC 4 Extra.
+I am also asked to go on the radio a lot to say amusing things, and have been heard on Sarah Millican’s Elephant in the Room, Loose Ends, BBC GMR Live Election Coverage, Late Night Currie, Steven Nolan, Phil Williams, Richard Bacon, Anita Anand (all Five Live), Spanking New (Radio 7), Michelle Around Midnight (guest and co-presenter, BBC GMR), The Allan Beswick Show (guest presenter, BBC GMR) The Fred MacAulay Show (BBC Radio Scotland) Justin Moorehouse (Key 103) and have been on the presenting roster of Radio 4 Extra’s The 7th Dimension since 2010.

 “Superior stand-up skills: very, very funny” – The Guardian

 “The main thing that makes the night is resident compere Toby Hadoke, who treats the paying punters like friends popping round his house for a chat – trying out new material and creating at ambiance of relaxed, respectful bonhomie.” – Chortle (at XS Malarkey)